jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 ### Subpart 1 — Rules about search warrant powers in relation to places, vehicles, and other things

 ### 6 Issuing officer may issue search warrant
-An issuing officer may issue a search warrant, in relation to a place, vehicle, or other thing, on application by a constable if the issuing officer is satisfied that there are reasonable grounds—
+(1) An issuing officer may issue a search warrant, in relation to a place, vehicle, or other thing, on application by a constable if the issuing officer is satisfied that there are reasonable grounds—
   (a) to suspect that an offence specified in the application and punishable by imprisonment has been committed, or is being committed, or will be committed; and
   (b) to believe that the search will find evidential material in respect of the offence in or on the place, vehicle, or other thing specified in the application.
+(2) This section does not apply to an application for a search warrant issued under section 18D.

 ### Subpart 2 — Warrantless powers to enter and search when effecting arrest